zac-garby/lsystems/README.md

 simulate graphical effects such as random angles and segment lengths, and tropism (where the plant points towards the "sun").

+---

+Also, hugo thanks to [Alex](https://github.com/theSecondBlueWizard) for checking over the code, making sure it runs on macOS ("it works on my machine" and all that), and writing the code for selecting L-systems upon running the code!

+If you have any trouble at all setting this up, feel free to email me, contact me via [the details on my website](https://zacgarby.co.uk), or simply raise an issue on this repository and I'll help you out.

 ## Quickly getting started

 If you just want to see pretty pictures, follow these steps:

  1. [Install Python](https://www.python.org/downloads/) if you haven't already.
  2. Download this repository (either via [cloning it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or just [downloading it directly as a ZIP](https://github.com/zac-garby/lsystems/archive/refs/heads/master.zip)).
- 3. Install the TkInter graphics library if if you don't have it.
+ 3. Install the Tkinter graphics library if if you don't have it.
       - Windows: Should be installed with python.
 If not, run 'pip install tk' in comand prompt.
       - MacOS: Easiest to do by running 'brew install python-tk' if you have [homebrew](https://brew.sh/).
       - Linux: Package name differs between 'tk', 'python3-tkinter', 'python-tk' among others, depending on your distribution.